FrancesVugts/SweetHome/README.md

 As admin you can add houses, update house information or delete houses.<br>
 ## UX
 * User stories
+    * For a user
+        * As a user I want to be able to read some basic instructions on how the website works.
+        * As a user I want to be able to contact the owner of the website in case I have any questions.
+        * As a user I want to be able to navigatie easelly between the pages.
+        * As a user I want to be able to make my own account.
+        * As a user I want to be able to have a look at the houses that are available.
+        * As a user I want to be able to filter on houses with certain properties.
+        * As a user I want to be able to sort the houses on a certain propertie.
+        * As a user I want to be able to see more photos and details of a house I'm interested in.
+        * As a user I want to be able to see where a house is located.
+        * As a user I don't want to see any houses that are no longer available.
+        * As a user I want to be able to subscribe to a house.
+        * As a user I want to be able to unsubscribe to a house.
+        * As a user I want to be able to see for which houses I have a subscription.
+        * As a user I don't want to see subscriptions to houses that are no longer available.
+        * As a user I want to bee able to see my personal details.
+        * As a user I want to be able to change my personal details.
+        * As a user I want to be able to easelly make a payment.
+        * As a user I don't want to be able to accidentally make a dubble payment.
+    * For the admin
+        * As admin I want to be able to add avaialble houses.
+        * As admin I want to be able to edit available houses.
+        * As admin I want to be able to delete houses that are not available.
+        * As admin I want to get a warning before a house is really deleted.
+        * As admin I don't want the user to be able to subscribe more then once to a house.
+        * As admin I don't want the user to see houses that are not available, but I do want to keep them in the database.
+        * As admin I don't want other people to able to maken changes to houses or delete houses.
 * Design
     * Color Scheme
         * I've chosen for 2 popping colors that go well together to make the company stand out.